arungudelli/angularjswiki/content/en/fontawesome/fa-meteor.md

-## Change Meteor icon size
+## Change fa-meteor icon size
-To increase Meteor font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-meteor.
+To increase fa-meteor font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-meteor.

 Increase in icon size will be relative to their parent container.